mxochicale/learningEnglish/cae/at_brasshouse_library_of_Birmingham/springTerm2018/week02homework.md

 - 2. What do both speakers think about the past?
 	- A. Some things are only significant for those directly involved.
 	- B. People need to feel a link to their ancestors.
-	- C. It's essential to help older relatives retain their memories.
+	- C. It is essential to help older relatives retain their memories.

 Extract 2
 You hear part of a radio discussion about the role of museums in modern life.